HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

 ### Limitations

 - The single point of truth is always the publisher.
-The report is read from the publisher's point of view.
+The report is read from the publisher's point of view and the details about the mismatch are stored in the publisher environment.
-- Finding mismatch will be specific to subscriber (Whereas download can be done for all or specific to subscriber as well)
+- When you trigger the action to find discrepancies against more than one subscriber, the details stored in the publisher contain information about all subscribers.
+When generating the report, you can choose to download the details specific to one subscriber only or you can download the report containing all information for all subscribers selected.
 - If the data is modified or deleted after the find staging mismatch process is completed, then the report will not contain accurate information.
 - When identifying discrepancies, the system cannot detect items that are currently being staged.
 These items can be a part of the mismatch report.
 - Reports are downloaded as CSVW files.